I was struck by Jordan Kastler’s The Hidden Cost Of Cheap SEO & Social Media Labor because I wrote about this in the 1990’s.

 I know how devastatingly costly it can be to launch, maintain, and grow a business.
 But there are certain aspects of building a business where it’s never okay to cut corners.
 You wouldn’t hire an inexperienced, too-cheap contractor to build the building.
 You wouldn’t buy discounted, bruised produce if you owned a restaurant and you wouldn’t buy day-old bread for your sandwich shop.

-Even worse, for me, are companies that invest in search engine optimization, search engine marketing, analytics and social media marketing, but totally ignore user experience web design.
+Even worse, for me, are companies that invest in search engine optimization, search engine marketing, analytics and social media marketing, but totally ignore.
 This still happens and it just freaks me out.
 Today alone I tried to search for and order a textbook at the college where my son goes.
 It was so impossibly difficult to figure out where and how and what to do that I gave him my debit card and sent him straight to the college’s bookstore.

 In another visit today, I viewed a brand new web site by a web design and marketing company.
 It’s pretty but has so many usability and organic SEO issues it would take me a few hours to document them all.
 I really hate web sites where you can’t bookmark a page (AJAX) or the pages cut off the bottom part and there’s scrollbar so you can’t move the page down read more.
 I also dislike web sites that special needs users will NEVER be able to use and many people will never be able to read due to the poor color contrasts and delicately faint feathery wisps of text that require a magnifying glass to make out.